ipfs/ipfs-docs/docs/install/command-line.md

 ## System requirements

 IPFS runs on most Windows, MacOS, Linux, FreeBSD and OpenBSD systems.
-Ensure that you meet the following minimum system requirements:
+Ensure that your system meets the following minimum requirements:

 - 512MiB of memory
 - At least 2 GB of RAM